syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* number: The value to be rounded.
+* number: The number to be rounded down.

-* significance (Optional): The multiple to which number is to be rounded.
-If omitted, the default value is 1.
+* significance (Optional): The multiple to which the number should be rounded.
+Defaults to 1.

 **Remarks:**

-* The absolute value of the multiple is used, so that the `FLOOR.PRECISE` function returns the mathematical floor irrespective of the signs of number and significance.
+* The absolute value of significance is used, meaning `FLOOR.PRECISE` always rounds down, regardless of whether the number is positive or negative.

+* If either the number or significance is zero, the function returns zero.

+* The rounding behavior remains consistent regardless of the signs of the number or significance.